 There’s no perfect life, I am sure.
 But there are Good Decisions.
 And today, I think I’ve made one.

 Six more months in Kyiv!
-Expect to see some posts here about horseback riding in the Carpathians, what to do in Kyiv in the winter, and how to plan your own trip to Ukraine.
+Expect to see some posts here about horseback riding in the Carpathians, how to visit the Tunnel of Love, and what to do on your own trip to Ukraine.
 If you have any questions or anything you want to know about Ukraine, just leave me a note in the comments!

 Heading to Ukraine?
 Check out more of my Ukraine travel tips!